A new study concludes that high doses of vitamin D may help hinder the growth of advanced colorectal cancer in combination with chemotherapy.

 Before the SUNSHINE trial began, only 9 percent of the participants had sufficient levels of vitamin D. The team noted that only those in the large-dose group developed and maintained adequate levels during the study.

 Dr. Ng said that the study results are very important because vitamin D is widely available, safe, and inexpensive.
-However, the authors also note that people should not take high doses outside the context of clinical research.
+However, the authors also note that people should not take

 “To our knowledge, this study is the first completed randomized clinical trial of vitamin D supplementation for treatment of advanced or metastatic colorectal cancer.”

 Dr. Kimmie Ng

 The study also raises new questions.
 For instance, the scientists found that people who were obese were less likely to see the benefits of vitamin D, which was also the case for individuals whose tumors contained a mutated KRAS gene.